This post may contain affiliate links. Please see our disclosure policy.

 Sharing is caring!

-When my little ones grab up the last piece of bread for their breakfast toast, I can pull out the bread maker and have a fresh loaf on the counter in time for lunch.
+My kids devour this with peanut butter, banana, and honey sandwiches, and my husband is a diehard for it with ham and swiss.
+When my little ones grab up the last piece for their breakfast toast, I can have a fresh loaf on the counter in time for lunch.
+This is the bread that made us stop buying sandwich bread from the grocery store.

 Ingredients for Bread Machine Honey White Bread